 Children who are dyslexic understandably face challenges and their self-confidence often takes a hit.
 As a parent, you can play an important role here.
 Encourage your child to participate in activities where they can be successful.
 This can help build resilience and confidence.
 For instance, if your child is skilled at painting or sports, participating in these activities consistently can help build their sense of self-worth.8

 Use Technology To Your Advantage

 Technology can offer many benefits to children with dyslexia.
 Your child may, in fact, be more comfortable working with computers than books.
 For instance, word processing programs that check spelling and auto correct can help identify and correct their mistakes.
 Many programs also translate text to speech and vice versa.
 This too can help as children with dyslexia tend to have better verbal skills than writing skills.
-Educational software programs which are interactive and engaging can also provide an interesting and easier way of learning.9
+Educational software programs which are interactive and engaging can also provide an interesting and easier way

 Make The Classroom More Friendly For Dyslexic Children

 Around 5 to 10% of people in the United States are estimated to be dyslexic.
 So if you’re a teacher, you might very well be in charge of a child who has this condition.10 And making certain adjustments and modifications in your teaching methods can make a big difference to a child with dyslexia.

 Children with dyslexia learn better when an instruction is explicit and structured.
 Adopt a more structured approach – break up information that you’re going to teach into appropriate sub-headings and give it to your student in advance.
 Then, demonstrate the skill required of the student, guide them while they practice, offer feedback, allow them to practice independently, monitor practice work, and review regularly.

 Many schools might not be properly prepared to teach dyslexic children and you’ll need to modify or adapt course material.
 Here are some steps to put in place:

 Highlight Important Bits